GunnarGriese/gunnargriese.github.io/assets/articles/2024-09-01-ga4-reporting-identity.md

 });
 ```

-If the value of the user ID key is populated, it can be read and "picked up" by a dataLayer variable in GTM.
+If the value of the user ID key is populated, it can be read by a dataLayer variable in GTM.

 ![user-id-datalayer-vairable](/assets/img/ga4-reporting-identity/gtm-user-id-dlv.png)
 _Exemplary GTM dataLayer variable for the user id key_

-The value of the dataLayer variable is then included in all GA4 events as the value for the `user_id` field and sent with every outgoing GA4 request (`uid` query parameter).
+The value of the dataLayer variable is then included in all GA4 events as the value for the `user_id` field and sent with every outgoing GA4 request (via the `uid` query parameter).

 ![User ID in GA4 settings variable](/assets/img/ga4-reporting-identity/gtm-user-id-settings-variable.png)
 _Exemplary GA4 settings variable for the user id key_